Phil Crane: Early life

 Crane was born in Chicago, Illinois, the son of Cora Ellen (née Miller) and George Washington Crane III, a physician and college professor.

-He was educated at Hillsdale College, the University of Vienna, and Indiana University, where he received a PhD in history in 1961.
+He was educated at Hillsdale College, the University of Vienna, and Indiana University Bloomington, where he received a PhD in history in 1961.
 Crane served in the United States Army.
 He also attended DePauw University and the University of Michigan.

-Crane was a faculty member at Indiana University and at Bradley University in Peoria, a staff member for the Republican National Committee and a director of research for the 1964 Republican presidential candidate Barry Goldwater.
+Crane was a faculty member at Indiana University Bloomington and at Bradley University in Peoria, a staff member for the Republican National Committee and a director of research for the 1964 Republican presidential candidate Barry Goldwater.
 His brother Dan Crane served alongside him as the Congressman from another Illinois district for three terms.
 Another brother, David Crane, ran for Congress from Indiana a few times simultaneously with Phil and Dan.
 The brothers were dubbed "the Kennedys of the Right".
 However, David never won a seat in Congress, and Dan ended up being defeated for re-election in 1984 due, in part, to his having sexual relations with a 17-year-old girl.
 Phil began to battle alcoholism, which he publicly acknowledged after winning reelection in 2000.